KunSahni/ing-sw-2021-Sahni-Rossi-Ponti/README.md

 2. Select the option based on output (0 for server, 1 for CLI, 2 for GUI)

 Warning: keep in mind that CLI was implemented to function on Linux, in order to run it on Windows you should use WSL (https://github.com/ingconti/W10JavaCLI)
+A minimum size of 126 columns and 25 lines is required in order to correctly view the CLI.

 ![Masters of Renaissance CLI running in WSL](.github/assets/cli_personal.png "Masters of Renaissance CLI running in WSL")
 ![Masters of Renaissance GUI running in Windows](.github/assets/gui_personal.png "Masters of Renaissance GUI running in Windows")